ecoen66/merakicat/README.md

     ```

-1. To run it in bulk-mode for a shell script, create a script to call merakicat in command line mode.
+1. To run merakicat in bulk-mode, create a shell script to call merakicat in command line mode.
 Examples scripts included in the repo are:

-    Generate Check config reports for a list of Catalyst switches.
+    Generate Check config reports for a list of Catalyst switches, 20 switches at a time, until the entire list is exhausted.
 The list is provided in an input file, one hostname/fqdn/IP address per line:
     ```
     cd src/merakicat
     bulk_ceck.sh <input file>
     ```
-    Migrate a list of Catalyst switches to a Meraki network.
+    Migrate a list of Catalyst switches to a Meraki network, 20 switches at a time, until the entire list is exhausted.
 The list is provided in an input file, one hostname/fqdn/IP address per line:
     ```
     cd src/merakicat
     bulk_migrate.sh <input file> <Meraki network name>